 "In like manner, silence and secrecy are a shelter for power, anchoring its prohibitions; but they also loosen its hold and provide for relatively obscure areas of tolerance (Foucault)."

 As most Swinging couples belong to the upper, middle class, are married men and women that tend to occupy professional jobs, and, would swinging aside, represent the ideal model of community members; their devious sexual preferences reside in the most conforming of communities.
-As happened in the above case in Arizona, once the public condemnation for swinging clubs and swingers parties died down, the swinger's sexuality become private again, and the mist of silent tolerance returned the status-quo.
+As happened in the above case in Arizona, once the public condemnation for swinging clubs and swingers parties died down, the swinger couples sexuality become private again, and the mist of silent tolerance returned the status-quo.

-"(Personal choices about how to live and adapt – far from being reducible to the effects of rational and seemingly spontaneous exertions of an enlightened free will – are informed by powerful, culturally and historically inscribed subjectivities and desires, which form and transform over the course of development.
+"(Personal choices about how to live and adapt - far from being reducible to the effects of rational and seemingly spontaneous exertions of an enlightened free will - are informed by powerful, culturally and historically inscribed subjectivities and desires, which form and transform over the course of development.
 (Herdt and Hostetler)."
-Whilst in the current times, swingers belong to two major catagories; 'married' or 'committed' and 'heterosexual'.
+Whilst in the current times, swingers belong to two major catagories; 'married couples' or 'committed couples' and 'heterosexual'.
 Whilst swingers are indeed nonconforming to western sexual norms, there is a tacit acknowledgement by swingers that their relationships will do their best to mirror these, so as to be as unobtrusive to the public as possible.

-"In other cultures, particularly, taxonomies of sexuality and gender are embedded in a framework of personhood that creates powerful incentives for conformity, but which may also provide for divergent lifeways, socially permitted or even sanctioned, at least among certain elements of the community (Herdt and Hostetler)."
+"In other cultures, particularly, taxonomies of sexuality and gender are embedded in a framework of personhood that creates powerful incentives for conformity, but which may also provide for divergent lifestyle, socially permitted or even sanctioned, at least among certain elements of the community (Herdt and Hostetler)."

 At this juncture, support from local communities will be present, albeit in a muted form.
 This is particularly evident where business is concerned, Swingers form a significantly powerful consumer base, one that is not overlooked by entrepreneurs such as swingers resort and swinging club owners.
 Indeed, the market generated by swingers has blossomed into a multi-billion dollar industry.
-The availability of swingers resorts, swinging parties and events, as well as takeovers by swingers of otherwise regular hotels, indicates, that whilst the public regard the sexuality as divergent, they are in a position to relate with it.
-Swingers generally keep a segregation between their day-to-day lives, and their swinging.
+The availability of swingers and couples resorts, swinging parties and events, as well as takeovers by swingers of otherwise regular hotels, indicates, that whilst the public regard the sexuality as divergent, they are in a position to relate with it.
+Swingers generally keep a segregation between their day-to-day lives, and their swinging lifestyle.
 They are however ready and willing to travel, and pay for the use of appropriate locations for their sexual encounters.
 This is core of the swingers travel industry.